Denver & Boulder

 The Storyteller Behind the Lens

-With a documentary-style approach, I focus on the real emotions and unscripted moments that make your mitzvah uniquely yours.
-When you look back at your photos, I want you to feel the joy, hear the laughter, and relive the celebration—just as it happened.
-Because this isn’t just photography—it’s your family’s story, told with heart.
+When you look back at your photos, I want you to feel the day again.
+You should be able to hear the laughter, remember who was there, and see your teen the way you see them.
+This isn’t just photography.
+It’s your family’s story, told with heart.

 Tips for the Best Bar and Bat Mitzvah Photography